 Evening: Take a stroll through the sanctuary.
 Encompassing almost 600 acres, the Dorflinger-Suydam Wildlife Sanctuary is a wonderful place for a fall walk.
 The preserve is open daily, dawn to dusk, year-round.

 Spend the night in a bluestone beauty.
 If you’re near Hawley, you must visit the Silk Mill.
 This 75,000-square-foot stunner is home to shops and galleries, and it's just steps from fine accommodations and farm-to-table dining.
-Explore the Mill Market, and find a bakery, beer garden and grocer all under one roof.
+Explore the shops at the Hawley Silk Mill, and find a bakery, beer garden and grocer all under one roof.
 Then tuck into the neighboring Ledges Hotel, where tumbling waterfalls complement autumn foliage.
-In the morning, grab a brew at farm-to-table café Cocoon Coffeehouse & Catering Company.
+In the morning, grab a brew at farm-to-table café Cocoon Coffeehouse & Bakery.

 Visit the below links for even more great day trip ideas!

 - Attend a Festival!
 The Pocono Mountains is home to some of the best festivals.
-From Split Rock Resort's beer fest to Shawnee Mountain's outdoor festivals, there's something for every age.
+From pumpkins to food trucks, there's something for every age.

 - Take a Tour!
 The Pocono Mountains has an appealing variety of historic buildings, museums and interesting sightseeing opportunities.

 - Visit our Downtowns!
 Find things to do in our popular towns of Jim Thorpe, Milford and Stroudsburg or check out Lake Wallenpaupack this fall.

 - Experience Agritourism!
 Pick, sip, taste, relax and explore; we have plenty to fill a Pocono Mountains adventure.

 - Ride Horseback!
 Horseback riding is another great way to see the natural wonders of the Pocono Mountains.